paarthvisharma/PortfolioManager/res/DESIGN-README.md

 * A transaction related to the `Flexible` portfolio are being stored in a CSV file to help track and validate non-chronological transactions.
 * The design is now integrated with the Alphavantage API to fetch data from the Alphavantage API server.

+## Changes from stockPart2 to stockPart3:
+* Implemented a fully functional GUI and in order to accommodate that added gui packages in controller as well as view.
+* Added functions to model to implement dollar cost averaging and stock performance line chart.

 ## Overview of the design.
 * The whole project is split into 4 packages.